Qrbaker/mark3/README.md

     └──────────────────────────────────────┘└─────────────────────────────┘
      >

-mark2 is a minecraft server wrapper, written in python and twisted.
+mark3 will be a minecraft server wrapper, written in python and twisted.
 It aims to be *the* definitive wrapper, providing a rich feature-set and a powerful plugin interface.
 It has no requirement on craftbukkit.

 see [INSTALL.md](INSTALL.md) for requirements and installation instructions

-see [USAGE.md](USAGE.md) for details on how to use mark2
+see [USAGE.md](USAGE.md) for details on how to use mark3

 ## features